 The quietist day of the year so far with just 5 Ringed Plovers and 2 Dunlin at Severn Beach.

 Once again the 9 Ringed Plovers and 2 Dunlin remained on Severn Beach.
-There were 12 Curlews and 6 Oystercatchers at Chittening Warth and another 16 Oystercatchers were present on Northwick Warth.
+There were 12 Curlews and 6 Oystercatchers at Chittening Warth and another 16 Oystercatchers were seen on Northwick Warth.

 The same birds today; 9 Ringed Plovers and 2 Dunlin on Severn Beach, the Gadwall brood remained intact at the Orchard Pools.
 The brood of 10 Shelduck were still at Northwick Warth with 11 Oystercatchers here as well.